|

 Font getFont()Set or get the font used by the text field. void setHorizontalAlignment(int);

 int getHorizontalAlignment()Set or get how the text is aligned horizontally within its area.
-You can use JTextField.LEFT
+You can use JTextField.LEFT,JTextField.CENTER, andJTextField.RIGHTfor arguments.

 Using the JFC/Swing Packages |